Pretraining a Model

 object_init_sampler:

-_target_: tbp.monty.frameworks.config_utils.make_env_interface_configs.PredefinedObjectInitializer
+_target_: tbp.monty.frameworks.environments.object_init_samplers.Predefined

-rotations: ${benchmarks.rotations_all}
+rotations: ${constants.rotations_all}

-The constant ${benchmarks.rotations_all} is used in our pretraining and many of our benchmark experiments since the rotations it returns provide a good set of views from all around the object.
+The constant ${constants.rotations_all} is used in our pretraining and many of our benchmark experiments since the rotations it returns provide a good set of views from all around the object.
 Its name comes from picturing an imaginary cube surrounding an object.
 If we look at the object from each of the cube's faces, we get 6 unique views that typically cover most of the object's surface.
 We can also look at the object from each of the cube's 8 corners which provides an extra set of views that help fill in any gaps.
-The 14 rotations provided by ${benchmarks.rotations_all} will rotate the object as if an observer were looking at the object from each of the cube's faces and corners like so:
+The 14 rotations provided by ${constants.rotations_all} will rotate the object as if an observer were looking at the object from each of the cube's faces and corners like so:

 learned_models